 We’re researching multiple cities for starting a new office.
 Due to Covid these researches have been delayed a lot.

 - EU – FR – Paris

 - EU – FR – Grenoble

-If you live in one of these cities and are good with GPUs, you can be in the first group.
+If you live in one of these cities and are good with GPUs, do get in contact.
+We start with these people:

 - An experienced developer who can manage projects